Scramble for Africa: Italy's expansion

-After fighting alongside France during the Crimean War (1853-56), the Kingdom of Sardinia sought to unify the Italian peninsula, with French support.
-Following a war with Austria in 1859, Sardinia, under the leadership of Giuseppe Garibaldi, was able to unify most of the peninsula by 1861, establishing the Kingdom of Italy.
+After fighting alongside France during the Crimean War (1853–1856), the Kingdom of Sardinia sought to unify the Italian peninsula, with French support.
+Following a war with Austria in 1859, Sardinia, under the leadership of Victor Emmanuel II and Giuseppe Garibaldi, was able to unify most of the peninsula by 1861, establishing the Kingdom of Italy.

 Following unification, Italy sought to expand its territory and become a great power, taking possession of parts of Eritrea in 1870 and 1882.
-In 1889–90, it occupied territory on the south side of the horn of Africa, forming what would become Italian Somaliland.
+In 1889–90, it occupied territory on the south side of the Horn of Africa, forming what would become Italian Somaliland.
 In the disorder that followed the 1889 death of Emperor Yohannes IV, General Oreste Baratieri occupied the Ethiopian Highlands along the Eritrean coast, and Italy proclaimed the establishment of a new colony of Eritrea, with its capital moved from Massawa to Asmara.
 When relations between Italy and Ethiopia deteriorated, the First Italo-Ethiopian War broke out in 1895; Italian troops were defeated as the Ethiopians had numerical superiority, better organization, and support from Russia and France.
 In 1911, Italy engaged in a war with the Ottoman Empire, in which it acquired Tripolitania and Cyrenaica, that together formed what became known as Italian Libya.
 In 1919 Enrico Corradini developed the concept of Proletarian Nationalism, which was supposed to legitimise Italy's imperialism by a mixture of socialism with nationalism:

-The Second Italo-Abyssinian War (1935–36), ordered by the fascist dictator Benito Mussolini, was the last colonial war (that is, intended to colonise a country, as opposed to wars of national liberation), occupying Ethiopia—which had remained the last independent African territory, apart from Liberia.
+The Second Italo-Abyssinian War (1935–1936), ordered by the fascist dictator Benito Mussolini, was the last colonial war (that is, intended to colonise a country, as opposed to wars of national liberation), occupying Ethiopia—which had remained the last independent African territory, apart from Liberia.
 Italian Ethiopia was occupied by fascist Italian forces in World War II as part of Italian East Africa though much of the mountainous countryside had remained out of Italian control due to resistance from the Arbegnoch.
 The occupation is an example of the expansionist policy that characterized the Axis powers as opposed to the Scramble for Africa.